timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 		     INTERVAL '10 min') AS time;
 ```

-You can then create a continuous aggregate view to compute the daily
+You can then create a continuous aggregate view to compute the hourly
 average, minimum, and maximum temperature:

 ```sql